#1 Outline the needs of your team

 Anyone who had ever tried researching cloud call center software would agree that it’s not that easy.
 At first glance, they all look the same, and many people assume that they work the same.
 Our advice is not to rush.
-Compare pricing plans and scalability, contact sales, schedule a couple of demos to see software solution in action, make sure that it actually has the functions listed on their website.
+Compare pricing plans and scalability, contact sales, schedule a couple of demos to see the software solution in action, and make sure that it actually has the functions listed on their website.
 Most reputable call center software companies provide a free trial so that you could test all the features.
 Consider several options and choose the one that suits your needs best.

 Top 7 call center features your outbound call center must have

 Use predictive dialer to process really big contact databases with 10+ agent teams without generating unnecessary abandoned calls.
-Due to its sophisticated algorithm, predictive dialer increases the contact rates and eliminates an agent idle time.
+Due to its sophisticated algorithm, the predictive dialer increases contact rates and eliminates an agent idle time.
 If you need to achieve maximum efficiency, you will love this tool.

-Looking to develop professionalism of your team?
+Looking to develop the professionalism of your team?
 Then call scripting is a must-have feature for your call center.
 Besides the questionnaires, it can provide agents with detailed knowledge bases, etc. Their conversations with clients won’t be a complete improvisation anymore, and they will be able to meet the highest service quality standards of your company.

 A decent CRM system is absolutely necessary for an outbound call center as it ensures excellent customer service and helps your agents close more sales.
 Not only it will provide your agents with all the necessary information about each prospect but also give them access to a history of communication, related events, etc. If you don’t use any CRM yet, no worries.
 Voiptime Cloud already has an in-built one.

 Live call transfer